 How to Bet On the Kentucky Derby

-The 138th running of the Kentucky Derby is this Saturday, and more than $100 million will be bet on the day’s races at Churchill Downs (the Derby is technically one race, but there are several races that go off over the course of the day).
+The 142nd running of the Kentucky Derby is on Saturday, May 7, and more than $100 million will be bet on the day’s races at Churchill Downs (the Derby is technically one race, but there are several races that go off over the course of the day).
 If you’ve never been, go; infield tickets are relatively inexpensive, and you don’t need to be wearing seersucker in order to drink beers (or mint juleps) and cheer on the ponies in the midst of what amounts to a gigantic party.

 But it’s all but pointless to go if you don’t bet on the races.
 And it’s all but pointless to bet on the races if you don’t know what you’re doing.
 So even if you stick to $2 minimum bets, use this easy guide to hit the superfecta … or at least, not piss off everyone behind you in line at the betting window.